-An essential factor for the future is that AAUN programs and initiatives only become sustainable through the attraction of additional resources, including funding.
-Without this, the future of the Network is not viable in the longer term.
-The AAUN contributions to building Australia Africa communities of scholars, and teamwork with government, agencies, business and alumni will continue, but sustainability requires success in resources.
-High ambitions are easy, but must be matched by the resources and instruments to deliver within clear time lines.
+Resources and Funding.
+AAUN programs and initiatives become sustainable only with the attraction of additional resources, including funding.
+Without this, the future of AAUN is not viable in the longer term.
+High ambitions and visions are easy, but must be matched by the resources and instruments to deliver within clear time lines.
+We will increase our efforts in attracting major international funds, based on the now established research platforms and interdisciplinary teams.